XiaoyueHuDev/monorepo-react-webpack/Readme.md

 * Cygwin in case you are running this project on a windows machine

 ## Packages
-* `app-a`, and `app-b`: These two packages are like business modules.
+* `app-d`, and `app-e`: These two packages are like business modules.
 You can dev and run them standalone but in the production they are instantiated by the `root-app`;
-* `root-app`: The main app.
-This app provides infrastructure to all modules via React Context API like the <Theme/> .
-Also, it handles the routing at its first level;
-* `dev-tools`: A shared module that provides tooling and general config.
+* `base-config`: A shared module that provides tooling and general config.

 ## Setup